China not living up to committments it pledged under Trump trade deal

 It was only two years ago that former President Trump struck a mega trade deal with China, containing commitments by the Chinese to purchase vast sums of American exports.
 So how's it going?

-- Ultimately, Bown writes, "President Trump's trade war and phase one agreement did little to change China's economic policymaking."
+The bottom line: "President Trump's trade war and phase one agreement did little to change China's economic policymaking," Brown writes.

-Note: Editor's note: This article was originally published on Feb.
-10th as part of the Axios Capital newsletter.
-Sign up here.